tikpoptv/MUSE-MUSIC/diagrams/component-diagrams.md

 # MUSE MUSIC - Component Diagrams by Use Case

 ## Overview
-Component diagrams แสดงโครงสร้างและความสัมพันธ์ของ components ในแต่ละ use case หลักของระบบ
+Component diagrams showing the structure and relationships of components in each main use case of the system

 ---